dlguswo333/dlguswo333.github.io/markdown/2021/12-18-en-k-means-clustering.md

 Euclidean\ Distance: \sqrt{\sum_{i=1}^N{(A_i-B_i)^2}}
 $$

-They can be referred to as L1 distance and L2 distance repectively.
+They can be referred to as L1 distance and L2 distance respectively.
 If you want to give more weights on bigger differences, choose L2 (Euclidean) distance since the bigger the difference is, the much bigger the squared result is.